WireCell/wire-cell-docs/docs/test/index.md

 Replace "`<name>`" with your package name.
 And, of course, you may want to put more code than just the `wscript_build` file.
 Also, that file should list what packages your package depends on.

-Now, make a new repository by going to the [BNLIF GitHub](https://github.com/BNLIF) and clicking "New repository" button.
+Now, make a new repository by going to the [WireCell GitHub](https://github.com/WireCell) and clicking "New repository" button.
 Give it a name like `wire-cell-<name>`.
 Copy-and-paste the two command it tells you to use:

-    $ git remote add origin git@github.com:BNLIF/wire-cell-<name>.git
+    $ git remote add origin git@github.com:WireCell/wire-cell-<name>.git
     $ git push -u origin master

 Finally, move aside the local repository and add it right back as a submodule:

     $ cd ..  # back to top
     $ mv <name> <name>.moved
-    $ git submodule add -- git@github.com:BNLIF/wire-cell-<name>.git <name>
+    $ git submodule add -- git@github.com:WireCell/wire-cell-<name>.git <name>
     $ git submodule update
     $ git commit -a -m "Added <name> to top-level build package."
     $ git push